collocations.org

 Collocations for siege - noun

-long, prolonged
+lengthy, long, prolonged (esp.
+BrE)

-VERB + SIEGE
+VERB + siege

 lay